Robertson: Budget 2019 more like a company 'annual report'

 "[We'd like to see] greater funding for industry training to provide more opportunities and training support for small businesses," says Hope.
 "Additional places for Trade Academies and Youth Guarantee to get more young people into trades."

-Hope says business also wants more resourcing for immigration compliance and immigration services to reduce visa wait times and address acute skills shortages.
+Hope says business also wants more resources for immigration compliance and immigration services, to reduce visa waiting times and address acute skills shortages.

 He's also looking for more R&D spending "to help make the lower emissions transition".